goleaf/lunar-ecom/README.md

 ## Pricing

 This project implements pricing following the [Lunar Pricing documentation](https://docs.lunarphp.com/1.x/reference/pricing).
-When you display prices on your storefront, you want to be sure the customer is seeing the correct format relative to the currency they are purchasing in.
-Every storefront is different.
+When you display prices on your frontend, you want to be sure the customer is seeing the correct format relative to the currency they are purchasing in.
+Every frontend is different.
 We understand as a developer you might want to do this your own way or have very specific requirements, so we have made price formatting easy to swap out with your own implementation, but also we provide a suitable default that will suit most use cases.

 **Overview**: